Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/ConnectedComponent.rst

    :align: center

 The overall diagram of this kernel is mostly same as BFS kernel except for extra input CSC graph and one mergeSort module.
-The mergeSort will merge and output one sorted stream for two input indegree and outdegree sorted stream.
-And the duplicate vertex in the single sorted output stream will be removed before entering the readRes module.
+The mergeSort merges and outputs one sorted stream for two input indegree and outdegree sorted stream.
+And the duplicate vertex in the single sorted output stream is removed before entering the readRes module.

 Profiling and Benchmarks
 ========================

-The connected component is validated on Alveo U250 board at 280MHz frequency.
+The connected component is validated on an AMD Alveo |trade| U250 board at 280MHz frequency.
-The hardware resource utilization and benchmark results are shown in the two table below.
+The hardware resource utilization and benchmark results are shown in the following tables.

 .. table:: Table 1 Hardware resources
     :align: center